breezy-codes/breezy-codes/README.md

 ## :sunglasses: About Me :sunglasses:

 - 👋 I’m Brianna, but you can call me Breezy.
 - 🎓 Honours Bachelor’s in Cyber Security at Deakin University (WAM 95.75).
-Commencing a PhD in **applied mathematics and communication engineering** in late 2025.
+Commencing a PhD in **applied mathematics and communication engineering** in the beginning of 2026.
 - 🏆 Recipient of the Deakin Scholarship for Excellence (Bachelors & Honours) and the Associate Dean Summer Research Scholarship (twice).
 - 📖 Featured in the **Deakin Maths Yearbook** [2023](https://dro.deakin.edu.au/articles/book/Mathematics_Yearbook_2023/25824244/1) (Cryptography & Quantum Cryptography) and [2024](https://dro.deakin.edu.au/articles/book/Mathematics_Yearbook_2024/29670008/2) (Optimisation in Telecommunications).
 - 📄 Publications: